Tiehuis/Tiehuis.github.io/_posts/2017-04-22-generic-data-structures-in-c.md

 (`len` and `cap`) have a fixed type and therefore size, regardless of the type of `T`.

-We can seperate the type of `qvec` into
+We can separate the type of `qvec` into

 ```c
 #define qvec_base       \